Customizing Gitea

 Licenses

-To add a custom license, add a file with the license text in the directory $GITEA_CUSTOM/options/license/
+To add a custom license, add a file with the license text to $GITEA_CUSTOM/options/license

 Locales